-“Deet has been proven to be a pretty serious irritant if used a lot, and it persists (or doesn’t break down) in the environment,” adds Tara Foley, founder of cleen beauty chainlet Follain.
-There’s also nothing worse than getting fresh out of the shower to have to douse your entire body with that smell.
+"Deet has been proven to be a pretty serious irritant if used a lot, and it persists (or doesn't break down) in the environment," adds Tara Foley, founder of beauty boutique Follain.
+There's also nothing worse than getting fresh out of the shower to have to douse your entire body with that smell.

 Keep scrolling for 5 products that'll keep the bugs away—in a healthier way.